Tutoring for Students With Dyslexia, Dysgraphia, Dyscalculia, and Other Learning Disabilities

-Too often, parents think that their children will just "outgrow" a learning difference.
+Too often, parents think that their children will just "outgrow" a learning disability like dyslexia, dysgraphia, or dyscalculia.
 But without proper intervention, these students are left with failing grades, low self-esteem, and a multitude of other problems that coincide with learning disabilities.

-The Harp Learning Institute in Lodi takes struggling learners and turns them into independent, successful students by going to the root of the problem and filling in learning gaps.
+The Harp Learning Institute learning centers in Lodi and San Francisco can take struggling learners and turns them into independent, successful students by going to the root of the problem and filling in learning gaps.
 With our 5-Step, research driven program, students build a strong learning foundation.
 Tests can then be passed with ease.
 Grades soar.
 Self-esteem increases.
 Homework can be done independently.

-Learning should be fun!
 The process of learning should come naturally and at a predictable pace.
 But for many students, the process of learning just doesn't click.
 Sometimes it is actually painful!
+That is where an intervention program that systematically fills in missing learning gaps comes into play.
+The very one we have used for over fifteen years at the Harp Learning Institute!

-The traditional approach is to assign more academics, taught in the same manner that didn't work in the first place!
-If a student has an auditory processing disorder, or any other learning difference, more academics won't fix the problem!
+The traditional approach to help struggling students is to assign more academics, taught in the same manner that didn't work in the first place!
+If a student has an auditory processing disorder, visual processing disorder, or any other learning disability, more academics won't fix the problem!
+You have to go to the root of the problem to fix it!
+And that is what we do, every day.
+Our results are astounding.

 The Science Behind Our Program: